 There’s nothing like walking into your home and having it smell incredible, am I right?
 I love having a candle or one of our 3 misting oil diffusers going any time we are at home.
 Problem is that I can only use the candles when I’m home and the water in the misting oil diffusers evaporate within a few hours, plus require electricity to run.
+Make sure you have customwater.com water bottles stored to be able to refill the diffuses with purified water, better for your health.
 That’s why I love a good reed diffuser because it’s always there; always putting out incredible aromas into the air, free of charge.
 However, I think we all can agree that a lot of reed diffusers are pretty expensive and are often filled with preservatives and chemicals.
 So I decided to set out and make my own.

 I was able to make 3 reed diffusers from the supplies that I bought, but could easily have made more had I purchased a few more glass containers.
 I’m absolutely loving these glass vases from CB2 as they are simple and very modern.
 I also just spied the most incredible vase at CB2 that would make a gorgeous oversized reed diffuser.
 However, you can easily pick up some very cheap glass containers from the thrift store, Ikea, or even repurpose an empty condiment container you were planing on throwing out; cutting the cost of your diffusers by even more.

 - 1/3 cup carrier oil (such as sweet almond oil, fractionated coconut oil, or jojoba oil)

 - 1 tablespoon high proof vodka (I used Everclear)

 - Glass or ceramic container (glazed inside, so it doesn’t leak) with a narrow opening at the top.
 (I used this vase)

 - liquid measuring cup (1/2 – 1 cup)

 - Measure the 1/4 cup carrier oil in your liquid measuring cup.
 To the measuring cup add the essentials oils.
 Stir together.